CIF Parser¶

 is not aware of dictionaries and categories,

-therefore the category name should end with a separator
+so the category name should end with a separator

 (dot for mmCIF files, as shown above).

 In the example above, all the tags are required.
-If one of them is absent, the returned Table is empty.
+If one of them is absent,

 >>> block.find('_entity_poly_seq.', ['entity_id', 'num', 'non_existent'])